dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 After relocation the virtual machine will be running on the SmartOS platform.
 The data within the block storage will be relocated, whereas the data in the object storage will stay where it is, indeed the object storage could be hosted elsewhere e.g. Amazon S3.
 This will demonstrate that the service topology of the service instance can change after the relocation depending on the new destination service provider.
 This change in topology although is done automatically.
 The service topology before and after relocation is shown in the Figure 3:

-![Service before and after relocation][]
+![Service Instance Before and after Relocation][]

-[Service before and after relocation]: img/b+a.png "The VM before and after relocation" width=200px
+[Service Instance Before and after Relocation]: img/b+a.png "The VM before and after relocation" width=200px

 The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
 Overall, to relocate this simple node.js application the following Migrators were placed on the Viaduct: